vedaldi/practical-object-category-detection/doc/instructions.md

 ![cover][1]

 The goal of *object category detection* is to identify and localize objects of a given type in an image.
-Examples applications include detecting pedestrian, cars, or traffic signs in street signs, objects of interest such as tools or animals in web images, or particular features in medical image.
+Examples applications include detecting pedestrian, cars, or traffic signs in street scenes, objects of interest such as tools or animals in web images, or particular features in medical image.
 Given a target class, such as *people*, a *detector* receives as input an image and produces as output zero, one, or more bounding boxes around each occurrence of the object class in the image.
 The key challenge is that the detector needs to find objects regardless of their location and scale in the image, as well as pose and other variation factors, such as clothing, illumination, occlusions, etc.

 This practical explores basic techniques in visual object detection, focusing on  *image based models*.
 The appearance of image patches containing objects is learned using statistical analysis.
 Then, in order to detect objects in an image, the statistical model is applied to image windows extracted at all possible scales and locations, in order to identify which ones, if any, contain the object.